-A few years ago on a trip to Switzerland’s capital city of Bern, some friends introduced me to a type of Swiss cheese I had never encountered before.
+On my first visit to Switzerland’s capital city of Bern in 2001, some friends introduced me to a type of Swiss cheese I had never encountered before.
 It’s called Tête de Moine, or Monk’s Head cheese.
 Superficially, it’s a firm, whitish cheese with a brown rind.
 It would be easy to overlook if you found it in a store.
 What makes this cheese special is the way it is served.
 According to tradition, this cheese must never be cut.
 Instead, you must first slice off the top rind of a whole cheese, then for each serving, scrape a thin layer from the top of the round, working at an angle so as to make the edges crinkle.
 This forms the cheese shaving into a small flower shape called a rosette.
 Besides giving your cheese an ornamental appearance, this technique is said to bring out the flavor and aroma in a way that ordinary slicing would not.
 Although labor-intensive, this method of serving Tête de Moine goes back centuries.

 They Call It “Head” Cheese